Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    | --------- | --------- | ------------------------------------------------------------------------ | ------------------------------------------------------------------- |
    | WMPID1770 | Adam Gray | Adam Gray is a Democratic candidate for the 13rd District of California. | Adam Gray,Gray,Adam Gray's,Gray's,ADAM GRAY,GRAY,ADAM GRAY'S,GRAY'S |

-   **Note**: The knowledge base construction is optional for running the scripts in this repo.
+   **Note**: The knowledge base construction is optional for running the inference scripts in this repo.
 You can run the inference scripts with our [existing knowledge base (for both Google and Facebook)](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_kb.csv).
 If you want to construct your own knowledge base, you would need to run the [knowledge base creation script](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/knowledge_base).
 This also requires scripts from the [datasets](https://github.com/Wesleyan-Media-Project/datasets) repository.

 2. **Training the Entity Linking Model**